-Driving (your internal comms) home for Christmas
+Driving (your internal communication) home for Christmas

-It’s the most wonderful time of the year: but if you’re seeing productivity slump, sickness on the rise, or mentally checked out staff already looking to the holidays, it’s time to inject some festive feeling into your Christmas comms.
+It’s the most wonderful time of the year: but if you’re seeing productivity slump, sickness on the rise, or mentally checked out staff already looking to the holidays, it’s time to inject some festive feeling into your Christmas communication.

 The holiday season is all around; it’s a time for celebration, reflection, for looking ahead to the promise of a new year.